Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Who targeted two young high school sweethearts who’d recently reunited and were headed to Bible study in Orange County?
 The killer was someone "furiously angry."

 After taking a break in their relationship, Sarah Rodriguez, 21, and Matt Corbett, 20, had recently gotten back together — but the high school sweethearts’ reunion was tragically cut short on their way to Bible study.

 On April 16, 2003 at 5:20 p.m., officers in Placentia, California responded to 911 reports.
 A couple in a car had been shot in a residential area.
 The victims were identified as Sarah, an upbeat preschool teacher, and Matt.
 Each had been shot multiple times, including in the head.

 “We average less than two homicides a year.
-Plenty of years we have zero homicides,” Chris Stuber, a retired Placentia Police Department detective, told producers of “The Real Murders of Orange County,” airing Sundays at 7/6c and 8/7c on Oxygen.
+Plenty of years we have zero homicides,” Chris Stuber, a retired Placentia Police Department detective, told producers of “The Real Murders of Orange County,” streaming now on Oxygen.com.